mlinds/thesis/document/workplan/workplan.md

 ### Research Questions

--   In which areas of the world will investment in mangrove restoration provide the most benefits in terms of flood risk reduction?
+-   How can mangrove canopy characteristics and nearshore bathymetry be extracted from spaceborne LiDAR data?

 To answer this question, the following subquestions will be pursued:

-- how can parameters for the classification be set dynamically
+- How can bathymetric data be isolated from data of individual photon return locations

--   How can global-scale data be used to improve the accuracy of modeling of flood risk reduction due to mangrove ecosystems?
+- How to extract mangrove canopy heights from the lidar returns

 -   Based on this modeling method, where will restoration provide the largest reduction in flood risk?